 8. Zion (2018)

-Zion is the newest entrant in this list.
-It is a greatly inspirational story of one Zion Clark who was born without legs and was brought up in foster care.
+Zion is the newest entrant on this list.
+It is a great inspirational story of one Zion Clark who was born without legs and was brought up in foster care.
 Abandoned by his mother, he was floated from one foster home to another during his growing years and suffered a great deal of neglect and hatred from people around him.
 But that didn’t stop him from making the best of his life and abilities.
-The story packs a punch in its 11 minutes runtime and emotional resilience shown by Zion is something to look up to.
+The story packs a punch in its 11 minutes runtime and the emotional resilience shown by Zion is something to look up to.

 Read More: Best British Movies on Netflix

 Director Josh Izenberg has made a moving tale about war veterans suffering from PTSD.
 The short documentary unearths the story of Iraq war veteran Bobby Lane who after his discharge from the military, is going through a severe bout of depression and suicidal tendencies.
 He wants to cross one thing off from his bucket list before taking his own life, and that is surfing.
 But as fate would have it, surfing changed his perspective about life and his mental state.
 Much is because of the therapeutic attributes of surfing and the peaceful nature of the vast ocean itself.
 The short neither lacks research-based facts nor the emotional connection one feels for these traumatized war heroes.

 Read More: Best Suicide Movies on Netflix